TimothyYW/Rainbow-six-siege-lore/README.md

 # Rainbow six siege lore

-This website is for entertainment and educational purpose, starting by looking back into where Rainbow six siege first released, the development, and in-depth into the lore.
-By using different type of media such as image and video to entertain and educate the user about the game history, and future of development.
-By utilizing newsletter the user will be getting an update on the lore and the development of the game.
+This website is for entertainment and educational purposes, starting by looking back into where Rainbow six siege was first released, the development, and in-depth into the lore.
+By using different types of media such as image and video to entertain and educate the user about the game history, and future of development.
+By utilizing the newsletter the user will be getting an update on the lore and the development of the game.

 ![Screenshot display testing result](assets/screenshots/screenshot-website-display.jpg)